 Set the participation form for a receipt challenge

-Use the receipt itself only for purchase proof
+Keep the receipt for purchase proof only

 - You want to segment valid receipt submissions later.